Data-Driven Learning Guides

 Exercise Set (Modules)

 These resources are made up of sequenced activities.
-While assignments may be created using a few of the exercises in a set, the full package must be used to meet the stated learning objectives for each.
 Exercise Sets are often appropriate for Research Methods courses and more substantively focused courses.

 - Exploring Data Through Research Literature